D4N1L0200/DelTerm/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Run the terminal emulator:
+4. Run the terminal emulator:
     ```bash
     python src/main.py
     ```

 ## Usage

 Terminal provides a simple command-line interface for executing commands.
+Use the 'help' command to see every available command.
 Bellow are some basic commands to get you started:

 ### Misc:
 - 'len': Counts the amount of characters in the message.